 - the availability to the employer of financial or other assistance to help make an adjustment, such as through to Work.
 An Access to Work grant has been given towards the cost of an altered auditory feedback device to help the fluency of a person who stammers, through Jobcentre Plus (Apps & devices>Paying for a device (on stamma.org)).
 A grant may be available even if you are already employed;

 - the extent of the employer’s financial or other resources;

 - the type and size of the employer

 “Effective and practicable adjustments for disabled workers often involve little or no cost or disruption and are therefore very likely to be reasonable for an employer to have to make.
 Even if an adjustment has a significant cost associated with it, it may still be cost-effective in overall terms – for example, compared with the costs of recruiting and training a new member of staff – and so may still be a reasonable adjustment to have to make.”

-There is EHRC guidance: What is meant by reasonable (link to EHRC website).
+There is EHRC guidance: What is meant by reasonable (EHRC website).

-In the case of a job applicant, an employer may have greater obligations to make adjustments if it has sufficient notice to consider them and to make appropriate preparations in advance of the interview etc. See Recruitment: Should I tell the employer I stammer?
+In the case of a job applicant, an employer may have greater obligations to make adjustments if it has sufficient notice to consider them and to make appropriate preparations in advance of the interview etc. See Knowledge of disability>Reasonableness of adjustments: relevance of advance knowledge.